juniHub/recipe-search-app/README.md

-# recipe-search-app
+### recipe-search-app
-recipe search app using Edamam Api with react as front-end
+- recipe search app using Edamam Api with react as front-end (version 1)
+- used for future tutorial on API